adrianolszewski/model-based-testing-hypotheses/README.md

 0.96    | [0.86, 1.00]
 ```

 2. One group sampled to have a smaller mean, with variances unchanged: N(50, 20) vs. N(35, 20).
-We operate under alternative hypothesis, but the data overlap mostly (this is important for the ordinal logistic regression, as the log-likelihood data should be more or less symemtric)
+We operate under alternative hypothesis, but the data overlap mostly (this is important for the ordinal logistic regression, as the log-likelihood data should be more or less symmetric)
 ```r
 # Exemplary sampling
 set.seed(1000)